realworldocaml/book/en/04-lists-options-and-patterns.md

 ## Pattern matching with `function`

-Pattern matching can be used anyplace where a regular binding is performed.
+Pattern matching can be used any place where a regular binding is performed.
 For a trivial example, we can use an underscore to ignore a value.
 This is often useful when defining functions that ignore one or more of their arguments.

 ```ocaml
 # let f _ = 5;;